huffpostdata/in-memory-website/README.md

 * Its "404 Not Found" page links to all the valid endpoints
 * When `build.js` returns a status code that isn't `0`, every endpoint is a `500 Internal Server Error` with debugging information.
-* When rebuilding (i.e., after `queueBuild()` is called but before the build completes), it queues HTTP requests; those HTTP requests will complete when the build completes.
+* It queues HTTP requests while rebuilding; those HTTP requests will complete when the build finishes.
 * If you use a [LiveReload browser extension](http://livereload.com/extensions/) the page will refresh whenever you change a file.
-That means you'll see the results of your code changes immediately -- be they error messages or beautiful bugfixes.
+That means you'll see the results of your code changes immediately -- be they error messages or bugfixes.

 **3. deploy.js: sends a website to a production server**